Should I Replace My Roof Before It Leaks? | Best Timing & Insurance Tips

 Signs your roof needs replacement before leaks start—Expert timing and insurance tips by Mammoth Roofing.

 Many homeowners wonder, “If my roof isn’t leaking, do I really need to replace it?”
-The answer depends on several factors, including insurance policies, long-term cost savings, and structural risks.
-While waiting might seem like a good idea, proactive roof replacement can help you avoid costly surprises.
+The answer depends on several factors, including insurance policies, long-term cost savings, weather risks, energy efficiency, and structural integrity.
+While waiting might seem like a good idea, proactive roof replacement can help you avoid costly surprises and protect your home for years to come.

 Insurance Deadlines Matter